Skip to content

 Urban forests promote both physical health, through recreation space and reduced rates of asthma, high blood pressure and diabetes, as well as mental health benefits such as stress reduction, a greater sense of safety (reduced crime rates) and community.
 They also improve air quality and water filtration, as well as reduce temperatures, making cities more liveable.
 Urban tree cover also provides habitat for wildlife and promotes biodiversity.
 Availability of urban forests can also increase property values and improve visitor perceptions of business districts.
 Finally, depending on the city, urban forests add between $1.88 and $12.70 in value for every dollar spent on maintenance.
 With all the positive evidence in favour of urban forests, a few minor annoyances doesn’t seem like much!

-Three Times a year guest speakers discuss topics of interest at the Elora Centre for the Arts at our evening Tree Talks.
+Throughout the year, guest speakers discuss topics of interest at the Elora Centre for the Arts at our evening Tree Talks and Walks.

-Some helpful information on maintenance and caring for your trees.
+Helpful information on maintenance and caring for your trees and resources surrounding adolescent and mature trees.

 Trees are in the news like never before.
 Here’s a resource to find some interesting articles or submit your own.